butlerc9/Docker-Data-Science/README.md

 ---

-<p align="center"> Docker-Data-Science provides a template for data science/ml/stats projects.
-It's free, simple and open-source.</p>
+<p align="center"> Docker-Data-Science is a template repository for data science/ml/stats projects.
+It's a free and simple way for anybody to start a project.</p>